 A student who plans foreign study during the academic year must obtain the approval of the Foreign Study Committee in addition to that of her dean, major adviser and other appropriate departments.
 Students must enroll in a normal full-time program during their time away.
 For more information, consult the Study Abroad website: http://www.brynmawr.edu/studyabroad.

-A student who wishes to receive credit for summer school work must obtain advance approval of her plans from her dean and the Registrar and present to the Registrar an official transcript within one semester of completion of the course.
+A student who wishes to receive credit for summer school work must obtain advance approval of their plans from their dean and the Registrar and present to the Registrar an official transcript within one semester of completion of the course.
 A total of no more than four units earned in summer school may be counted toward the degree; of these, no more than two units may be earned in any one summer.

 Credit for work completed before matriculating at Bryn Mawr will be calculated as described in the General Guidelines above.
 Ordinarily, the residency requirement means that transfer students will be required to earn all their remaining credits in residence.
 Students who bring in 8 credits or fewer will normally be expected to earn a minimum of 24 in residence.
 Those who bring in 9 to 16 credits will normally be expected to complete their remaining credits in residence.